fhiso/legacy-format/data-model.md

 :   A verbatim copy of any description contained within the source.
 This indicates notes or text that are actually contained in the source document, not the submitter's opinion about the source.

 Payload
-:   A string of arbitrary length
+:   A *block string* of arbitrary length

 Substructures
 :   None